Top 3 Nonprofit Funding Strategies – How Can Nonprofits Get More Money?

-Start with your most ardent supporters–long-time donors, volunteers, board members, etc. Your nonprofit wants to recruit people to participate in your peer-to-peer fundraising campaign who can share a compelling story and activate their networks to get involved and give.
+Start with your most ardent supporters.
+This includes long-time donors, volunteers, board members, etc. Your nonprofit wants to recruit people to participate in your peer-to-peer fundraising campaign who can share a compelling story and activate their networks to get involved and give.

 Strategize on content.
 A little content goes a long way, especially when it is easily shareable and can quickly capture a person’s attention.
 Impact stories, videos of fieldwork, blog articles about your work in the community, infographics, testimonials from your volunteers and the people you serve–incorporate different content channels into your campaign to offer your network a variety of ways to help spread the word.

-TAKEAWAY – What to Remember About Nonprofit Funding Strategies
+TAKEAWAY – What to Remember About Nonprofit Fundraising Strategies

-Here is a convenient summary of key tactics to remember when it comes to the nonprofit funding opportunities discussed in this article:
+Here is a convenient summary of key tactics to remember when it comes to the nonprofit fundraising opportunities discussed in this article:

 Big thank you to Jess McLean, Co-Executive Director at Read to Succeed Asheville/Buncombe, for her valuable contribution to this article!